-- Retain and more widely promote the Race Disparity Audit.
-Expand it to include a greater focus on children and disaggregated data by region. - Ensure a focus on children's health within the NHS Race and Health Observatory, with particular attention to intersections between ethnic and regional disadvantage, and between ethnic and religious discrimination. - Develop systems to include ethnicity in all national public health data collection systems, including Child and Maternal Health datasets and products.
+Retain and more widely promote the Race Disparity Audit.
+Expand it to include a greater focus on children and disaggregated data by region.

+Ensure a focus on children's health within the NHS Race and Health Observatory, with particular attention to intersections between ethnic and regional disadvantage, and between ethnic and religious discrimination.

+Develop systems to include ethnicity in all national public health data collection systems, including Child and Maternal Health datasets and products.
 Inclusion of Gypsy, Traveller and Roma populations within such systems is important, given the high levels of inequity that existing data demonstrate.

-- Improve Joint Strategic Needs Assessments and their impact: - Make better use of existing data on ethnicity. - Ensure commissioning and service responsiveness to ethnic inequalities, with effective monitoring, incentives and penalties. - Develop new systems to routinely collect and report ethnicity - Demand data broken down by ethnicity from all partners and link this to service level agreements. - Routinely collect and report data on racism.
-Link this to mechanisms for promoting anti-racist practice in public and commissioned services. - Co-create safe spaces for active listening and meaningful involvement of children and young people from ethnic minority backgrounds to ensure decisions affecting their health and wellbeing are informed by their insights and experiences. - Develop the infrastructure and partnerships required to improve the amount and granularity of data about health and social determinants of health in small-areas by ethnic group to enable identification of, and adequate responses to, intersecting forms of oppression, especially those associated with poverty, gender, and racism, without which the true scale and nature of ethnic/racial injustice, and religious discrimination, remains obscured.
+- Improve Joint Strategic Needs Assessments and their impact: Make better use of existing data on ethnicity. - Ensure commissioning and service responsiveness to ethnic inequalities, with effective monitoring, incentives and penalties.
+Develop new systems to routinely collect and report ethnicity data. - Demand data broken down by ethnicity from all partners and link this to service level agreements. - Routinely collect and report data on racism.
+Link this to mechanisms for promoting anti-racist practice in public and commissioned services. - Co-create safe spaces for active listening and meaningful involvement of children and young people from ethnic minority backgrounds to ensure decisions affecting their health and wellbeing are informed by their insights and experiences.

+Develop the infrastructure and partnerships required to improve the amount and granularity of data about health and social determinants of health in small-areas by ethnic group to enable identification of, and adequate responses to, intersecting forms of oppression, especially those associated with poverty, gender, and racism, without which the true scale and nature of ethnic/racial injustice, and religious discrimination, remains obscured.
+Increase representation of ethnic minority staff within public services and in decision-making processes, particularly in leadership positions, to reflect the populations served e.g. national and regional strategic boards and local Health and Wellbeing Boards.
+Develop more inclusive policies and resource allocation that: target inequalities and discrimination; enhance accessibility and appropriateness of services; and improve outcomes305.